 AAC also works with scholarship sponsor companies to place additional intern opportunities.
 In the past, scholarship winners have worked with Oregon Iron Works and Hamilton Construction in addition to the internships offered through AAC.

 "The message of the Schweiger Memorial Scholarship helps keep me motivated to do my best in school and reminds me that perseverance and keeping a positive attitude is what I need to focus on to achieve my career goals.
 Forrest and his father, Konrad Schweiger is on of the many reasons why I want to be involved in a construction-related field of work.
-To be able to work with amazing people like them while helping my community is my dream career and hopefully I will be in a position to someday help others who are pursuing the same dream." - Tasha Petermann, 2012 and 2013
+To be able to work with amazing people like them while helping my community is my dream career and hopefully I will be in a position to someday help others who are pursuing the same dream." - Tasha Petermann, 2012 -2015

 "Recieving the Schweiger Memorial Scholarship and the community of generous donors that come along with it, is invaluable to my education and future career in the construction industry." - Jason Powell, 2011-2013